 How long can this defensive core stay together?

-The core four: Khalil Mack, Akiem Hicks, Eddie Jackson, and Kyle Fuller are all signed through at least 2021.
-Hicks and Fuller will need new deals after the 2021 season.
-With the emergence of rookie Jaylon Johnson and FA signing of Robert Quinn, the Bears defense has the remainder of 2020 and 2021 before they lose a big name or two to free agency.
+Khalil Mack, Akiem Hicks, Eddie Jackson, and Kyle Fuller are all signed through at least 2021.
+Hicks and Fuller will need new deals after 2021.
+With rookie Jaylon Johnson and FA signing of Robert Quinn, the defense has two more seasons before they lose a big name to free agency.